Definition of Bond Issuer

 Explanation

 Bond issuers are the entities that are issuing the bonds for the investors.
 The bond issuers pay the required principal amount at the maturity date.
-The bond issuers are the entities fully owned by the government entities, the municipalities, SPVs, etc. The bonds are issued to mitigate the fund’s requirement.
-The bond issuer pays interest to the investor and also repays the principal outstanding amount on the maturity date.
+The bond issuers are the entities fully owned by the government entities, the municipalities, SPVs, etc. The bonds issue to mitigate the fund’s requirement.
+The bond issuer pays the investor interest and repays the principal outstanding amount on the maturity date.

 Example of Bond Issuers